 Just a 5-minute walk from St Paul’s Cathedral, this youth hostel offers great value rooms in a historic building, set in the beating heart of the city.

 Only here do you have the chance to eyeball Hamlet as he contemplates 'self-slaughter', or Lady Macbeth as she tries to wash the imagined blood from her hands.

 4. Get blown away by the Great Wall of China

 Snaking across the dusty hills of northeast China, the Great Wall is an unforgettable sight.
 It’s impossible not to be blown away by this 7m-high, 7m-thick fortification.
 Take at least a day to walk between its battlements, shunning hawkers and tourists for less-visited sections where you clamber up unrestored stairs and through crumbling towers.
 Yet even after you’ve seen, touched and walked the wall, it’s still hard to believe this was built by simple human endeavour.

-There’s no such thing as an unflattering angle of the Taj Mahal, the world’s most beautiful building, commissioned by Mughal Emperor Shah Jahan as a memorial to his beloved wife.
+When it comes to visiting the Taj Mahal, there’s no such thing as an unflattering angle or wrong kind of weather.
+The world’s most romantic building, commissioned by Mughal Emperor Shah Jahan as a memorial to his beloved wife, makes frequent appearances on travel bucket lists.
 But the love and sadness embodied by the Taj are never more palpable than during the full moon, when the complex is opened at night.
 At this time, visitors are hushed into silence by the building’s ethereal form, rising melancholically from the riverbank yet seemingly shimmering with life.